Pinggy-io/pinggy_website/content/blog/ssh_reverse_tunnelling.md

 Now that we’ve explored SSH reverse tunneling in detail, let’s look at Pinggy, a service that leverages reverse tunneling to make it easier for developers and users to expose their local services to the internet.

-Pinggy provides a simple interface to create secure SSH reverse tunnels without the need for a public-facing SSH server.
+Pinggy provides a simple interface to create secure SSH reverse tunnels without the need for maintaining your own public-facing SSH server.
 It generates a public URL that routes traffic to your local machine, making it ideal for tasks like webhook testing, remote collaboration, and exposing IoT devices.

 Here’s how you can set up an SSH reverse tunnel with Pinggy: